Montana’s U.S. House race brings partisan divide to the fore

 Like Rosendale, Williams comes to this race with something to prove.
 This is her second attempt at retaking a seat held by Republicans since 1997.
 In 2018, she fell short of defeating Republican Greg Gianforte, another Trump darling, coming within 5 points of victory.

-The House seat opened up this year after Gianforte decided to run for governor, with incubment Democrat Steve Bullock termed out and running for U.S. Senate.
+The House seat opened up this year after Gianforte decided to run for governor, with incumbent Democrat Steve Bullock termed out and running for U.S. Senate.

 Paul Pope, a political analyst and professor of political science at the Montana State University in Billings, says the pandemic could be the issue that puts the seat within Democrats’ reach.